AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 ### `centralized-patcher-composer-plugin`

-Since this example uses the on-premises method to apply quality patches, you must ensure that the `vendor/bin/magento-patches apply` command runs after `composer install` operations.
+Since this example uses the on-premises method to install quality patches, you must ensure that the `vendor/bin/magento-patches apply` command runs after `composer install` operations.
 This plugin is triggered after `composer install` operations, which runs the `vendor/bin/magento-patches apply` command.

 1. Create a `composer.json` file for your new `centralized-patcher-composer-plugin` plugin package with the following contents: